- 1 1/2 sticks unsalted butter

-- 6 apples (such as Cortland, Rome or Granny Smith), peeled, quartered, cored and rubbed with lemon juice to prevent them from discoloring
+- 5 to 6 apples (such as Cortland, Rome or Granny Smith), peeled, quartered, cored and rubbed with lemon juice to prevent them from discoloring

 - 1 sheet homemade or prepared puff pastry

-- Preheat oven to 350 degrees F. In a 9 or 10-inch cast-iron skillet, melt 1 1/2 sticks butter over medium heat.
+Preheat oven to 400 degrees F. In a 9 or 10-inch cast-iron skillet, melt 1 stick of the butter over medium heat.
 Stir in sugar and spices, bring to a slow boil and cook, stirring, until mixture is a smooth caramel-colored sauce.
 Fit in apple quarters, round-side down; reduce heat to low.

-- On a lightly-floured work surface roll out puff pastry until it is 1-inch in diameter larger than skillet.
+On a lightly-floured work surface roll out puff pastry until it is 1-inch in diameter larger than skillet.
 Prick all over with a pastry docker or with tines of a fork.
-Dot tops of apples with remaining 1/2 stick butter.
-Fit pastry round carefully over apples, tucking in edges.
-Transfer to oven and bake 25 minutes, or until pastry in golden brown.
+Cut the remaining 1/2 stick butter into small pieces and dot the tops of the apples.
+Fit pastry round carefully over apples and butter, tucking in edges.
+Set the skillet on a rimmed baking sheet and transfer to the oven and bake 25 minutes, or until pastry is golden brown.

 Remove skillet from oven.
 To unmold, loosen pastry around edges with a small, sharp knife.